What To Do When Google Overwrites You

 Strategy: The simple dash is typically your best bet when choosing title separators.

-Along with separators, Google also seems to prefer (parenthetical) text to [bracketed.]
+Along with separators, Google also prefers (parenthetical) text to [bracketed.]

 Consider these two titles: